 I’m Vivian.

-Currently designing for WongDoody ↗.
+Currently a Senior UI Designer for WongDoody ↗.

 A global automotive company has a mobile app called myCar**, which allows their customers to control their vehicle's temperature and check the location of their vehicle.